ThomasGareau/jfdaoust_website/_pages/about.md

 Welcome!

 I am Associate Professor the School of Applied Politics of the Université de Sherbrooke (Québec, Canada).
+In 2026-2027, I will hold a Fulbright Distinguished Visiting Professorship at Yale University.

 My research interests include comparative political behaviour, public opinion, Canadian politics and causal inference.